 Other side effects the therapy may cause include:

 - Vision changes

 - Low white blood cells

-It is important you discuss any side effects you are experiencing with your GP or health care practitioner.
-They will usually provide you with tips on controlling the effect or may even suggest a change in treatment.
-You need to remember everyone reacts to different treatments in different ways and it is no way necessary that something working for another individual also work well for you and vice versa.
+It is important you discuss any side effects you are experiencing with your GP or healthcare practitioner.
+They will usually provide you with tips on controlling the effector may even suggest a change in treatment.
+You need to remember everyone reacts to different treatments in different ways and it is no way necessary that something working for another individual also works well for you and vice versa.